jehine-MSFT/azure-storage-python/README.rst

 Contribute Code or Provide Feedback
 ===================================

-If you would like to become an active contributor to this project please follow the instructions provided in `Azure Projects Contribution Guidelines`_.
+If you would like to become an active contributor to this project, please follow the instructions provided in `Azure Projects Contribution Guidelines`_.

-If you encounter any bugs with the library please file an issue in the `Issues`_ section of the project.
+If you encounter any bugs with the library, please file an issue in the `Issues`_ section of the project.

 Learn More